jctemp/un-data-visualisation/README.md

 ![](public/logo.png)
 <p>
-    Our mission is to provide a unique platform for visualising and exploring the extensive datasets available on the <a href="https://data.un.org/" class="underline">United Nations Data website</a>.
-At the UN Data Visualisation
+    Our mission is to provide a unique platform for visualising and exploring the extensive datasets available on the United Nations Data website</a>.
-    Project, data is a powerful tool that allows us to understand the world through statistics.
+    At the UN Data Visualisation Project, data is a powerful tool that allows us to understand the world through statistics.
 By transforming complex datasets into interactive and engaging visualisations, we aim to make information more accessible, meaningful, and impactful.

+    Our objective is to create a unique platform for visualising and exploring the vast datasets available on the <a href="https://data.un.org/" class="underline">United Nations Data website</a>.
+    Data is a potent instrument that helps us comprehend the world through statistics at the UN Data Visualisation Project.
+We seek to increase the accessibility, significance, and impact of knowledge by converting complex datasets into interactive and compelling visualisations.
 </p>

 <p>
-    Data is at the heart of decision-making processes, policy development, and global initiatives.
-The United Nations collects and curates vast data across various thematic areas, including population, economics, education, health, environment, and much more.
-The UN Data website is a central repository of
-    reliable and authoritative statistical information from numerous UN agencies and international organisations.
+    Data is the driving force behind global efforts, policy creation, and decision-making processes.
+The United Nations gathers and organizes a great amount of data on a variety of subjects, including population, economy, education, health, environment, and many other topics.
+A central hub for trustworthy and credible statistics data from several UN agencies and international organizations is the UN Data website.
 </p>

 <p>
-    We leverage modern technologies like d3.js and chart.js to create performant visualisations.
-The website
-    is a proof of concept that one can extend to visualise all thematic areas mentioned previously and uncover meaningful patterns and correlations hidden in the raw data.
+    We use cutting-edge tools like d3.js and chart.js to build effective visualizations.
+The website serves as a proof-of-concept that can be expanded to visualize all the previously listed theme areas and reveal significant patterns and connections that are buried in the raw data.
 </p>

 -- Visualisation Team